UWrc/UWrc.github.io/docs/storage/juicefs.md

 juicefs umount <mount_point>
 ```

-noticing that it is umount and not unmount, and also being aware that simply closing your terminal won't unmount the bucket if you ran juicefs with the -d flag.
+noticing that it is `umount` and not **unmount**, and also being aware that simply closing your terminal won't unmount the bucket if you ran juicefs with the -d flag.

 ## Example Script